yuiti/meta-accelerator/readme.txt

 "Meta Accelerator" can speed up meta query.

-1. create other table for meta values
+1. create table for meta query
-2. update meta query to use new table
+2. add filter that change meta query to use new table
-3. not support multi posttype
+3. not support WP_Query has multi posttype

 == Installation ==